-When the VTR/disk recorder operation mode is enabled in setup, pressing this button cues the tape automatically to the start point.
+When the VTR/disk recorder/frame memory operation mode is enabled in setup, pressing this button cues the tape automatically to the start point.
+When not, pressing this button to turn it on allows you to use the fader lever as a key frame fader.